loading min read

 Under this test, a project qualifies if at least 5% of the total final cost of ITC-eligible energy property is paid or incurred by a certain date.
 This excludes land, most buildings, and other non-integral components and non-depreciable property.

 The three-and-a-half-month rule (a sub-method of accrual tax accounting) may apply to certain payments for goods.
 The three-and-a-half-month rule essentially determines when a cost is considered incurred.
-If a taxpayer relies on prepayments for the purchase of energy property to meet the 5% Safe Harbor, it must ensure that the delivery of goods or services is reasonably expected within three and a half months of the payment date.
+If a taxpayer relies on prepayments for the purchase of energy property to meet the 5% safe harbor, it must make sure that the delivery of goods or services is reasonably expected within three and a half months of the payment date.
 Also, one may not just choose to rely on the three-and-a-half-month rule – there are certain tax requirements that must be met.

-The 5% Safe Harbor Test is a straightforward and objective method to establish the beginning of construction for ITC eligibility, but it implicitly may be dependent on the availability of goods.
-Further, projects intending to qualify for the domestic content adder may face challenges for meeting the 5% safe harbor.
+The 5% safe harbor test is a straightforward and objective method to establish the beginning of construction for ITC eligibility, but it implicitly may be dependent on the availability of goods.
+Further, projects intending to qualify for the domestic content adder may face challenges in meeting the 5% safe harbor.

 2. Physical Work of a Significant Nature Test